acefei/ace-osinstaller/README.md

 ```
 2. Put new distro iso into output dir which created by `make output`
 3. Restart http server `make http_server`
-4. If wanted to tweak the kernel args, we only need to change it in `output/boot.ipxe` instead of building `ipxe.iso` again because of chain loading feature.
+4. If wanted to tweak the kernel args, we only need to change it in `output/chainload.ipxe` instead of building `osinstaller.iso` again because of chain loading feature.

 <details>
   <summary>There are something specials in answerfile</summary>